semanticdatalayer/SML/sml-reference/dimensions.md

 - **Type:** String
 - **Required:** Y

-The name of the alias as it appears in AtScale and BI tools.
+The name of the alias as it appears in the consunmption tool and BI tools.
 This value does not need to be unique.

 ## description